xlives/xlives.github.io/_posts/2016-09-16-ordinal-number-set-theory.markdown

 Every ordinal number is either zero, or a successor ordinal, or a limit ordinal.
 For example, *0, 1, 2, ..., \omega, \omega + 1*, *\omega* is a limit ordinal because, for any smaller ordinal, there is another ordinal larger than it, but still less than *\omega*.
 Also, *1, 2, ...* and *\omega + 1* are successor ordinals.

+Ordinals are distinct from cardinal numbers, which are useful for saying how many objects are in a collection.
+For finite sets, these two notions are not apparently different; however, different infinite ordinals may associate with the same cardinal.

 ## Von Neumann Definition of Ordinals

 The standard definition, suggested by John von Neumann, is: *each ordinal is the well-ordered set of all smaller ordinals*, in symbols *x = [0, x)*.
 Formally,